aziz/DistractionFreeWindow/.sublime/messages/latest.md

-## DistractionFreeWindow v0.6.8
+## DistractionFreeWindow v1.0.0

+* created separate st2 and st3 branches
+  * future releases will be tagged with prefixes
+  * removed redundant code where applicable
-* fixed aziz/DistractionFreeWindow#25
+  * fixed aziz/DistractionFreeWindow#22